LambdaAlpha/airlang_rs/bin/README.md

 ### Context

 The context is the local information environment during execution.
 In core semantics, the context can be accessed via keys, and functions also support sensing or updating the context.
-Variables in the context can be read via the `get` function, updated via the `set` function, or specified via the `which` function.
+Variables in the context can be read via the `get` function, updated via the `set` function, or specified via the `let` function.
 Based on this capability of functions, we implement various control flow functions, including sequential execution `do`, conditional execution `then`, pattern matching `match`, loops `loop`, iteration `each`, etc. The most commonly used and essential core functions are provided in the initial context.

 ```air
 _ do _[